KingTechnician/MyJournal/README.md

  * Creating set methods for the secretKey and salt for those same reasons.

- * Utilization of salt in the AES SaveFileButton and OpenFileButton class: Potentially, salt could be the same as the key, but unsure if it's secure to do so.
+ * Utilization of salt in the SaveFileButton and OpenFileButton class: Potentially, salt could be the same as the key, but unsure if it's secure to do so.

  * Utilization of authenticated: